LelIllumina/Telegram-Bot/README.md

 GROQ_API_KEY=yourApiKey
 ```

+and then run

 ```bash
 bun start
 ```

-You may need to use a VPN to
+You may need to use a VPN to start the bot as it talks to the telegram API